Willi Castro Player Props: Twins vs. Braves

-Willi Castro and his .400 on-base percentage over his past 10 games (81 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Atlanta Braves and Spencer Strider on June 26 at 7:20 PM ET.
+Willi Castro -- with a slugging percentage of .281 in his past 10 games (including zero home runs) -- will be in action for the Minnesota Twins versus the Atlanta Braves, with Bryce Elder on the hill, on June 27 at 7:20 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with an RBI) against the Tigers.
+In his last game he had a hitless performance (0-for-4) against the Braves.

 Willi Castro Game Info & Props vs. the Braves